 - The robot bumps into obstacles in the test bed.

+- The robot drops a plate.

 - The robot misses a report.

 - The robot stops working.

 The set DB of disqualifying events for this task are

 - The robot damages or destroys the objects requested to manipulate. - The robot damages the test bed.